 Visit: Bell Trail, No. 13.

-• Paloverdes, Velvet Mesquites (Prosopis velutina) and Wright’s Silktassel (Garrya wrightii) all bear their seeds now, as do Southwestern Coral Beans (Erythrina flabelliformis), the poisonous seeds of which are sometimes used for jewelry.
+• Paloverdes, Velvet Mesquites (Prosopis velutina), and Wright’s Silktassel (Garrya wrightii) bear their seeds now, as do Southwestern Coral Beans (Erythrina flabelliformis), the poisonous seeds of which are sometimes used for jewelry.

 • Ocotillo leaves change color and fall for the second time this year.
 These strange plants have photosynthetic bark, however, so they will continue to photosynthesize through the winter.

 • The queens of our one species of bumblebee, Bombus sonorus, fly now in their nuptial mating flight and shortly afterward will look for overwintering refuges where they will remained buried singly through the freezes of the winter.
 Bumblebees can produce propylene glycol, a natural antifreeze, within their blood, which prevents them from being killed by freezing.
 In the spring, these queen bumblebees will emerge and begin new colonies.

 Record high temperature: 92 F (1980)